Italian Renaissance: Florence under the Medici

 Until the late 14th century, prior to the Medici, Florence's leading family were the House of Albizzi.
-In 1293 the Ordinances of Justice were enacted which effectively became the constitution of the republic of Florence throughout the Italian Renaissance.
+In 1293 the Ordinances of Justice were enacted which effectively became the constitution of the Republic of Florence throughout the Italian Renaissance.
 The city's numerous luxurious palazzi were becoming surrounded by townhouses, built by the ever prospering merchant class.
-In 1298, one of the leading banking families of Europe, the Bonsignoris, were bankrupted and so the city of Siena lost her status as the banking centre of Europe to Florence.
+In 1298, one of the leading banking families of Europe, the Bonsignoris, were bankrupted and so the city of Siena lost her status as the banking center of Europe to Florence.

-The main challengers of the Albizzi family were the Medicis, first under Giovanni de' Medici, later under his son Cosimo de' Medici.
+The main challengers of the Albizzi family were the Medicis, first under Giovanni de' Medici, and later under his son Cosimo de' Medici.
 The Medici controlled the Medici bank—then Europe's largest bank—and an array of other enterprises in Florence and elsewhere.
 In 1433, the Albizzi managed to have Cosimo exiled.
 The next year, however, saw a pro-Medici Signoria elected and Cosimo returned.
 The Medici became the town's leading family, a position they would hold for the next three centuries.
 Florence organized the trade routes for commodities between England and the Netherlands, France, and Italy.
 By the middle of the century, the city had become the banking capital of Europe and thereby obtained vast riches.
 In 1439, Byzantine Emperor John VIII Palaiologos attended a council in Florence in an attempt to unify the Eastern and Western Churches.
 This brought books and, especially after the fall of the Byzantine Empire in 1453, an influx of scholars to the city.
 Ancient Greece began to be studied with renewed interest, especially the Neoplatonic school of thought, which was the subject of an academy established by the Medici.

 Florence remained a republic until 1532 (see Duchy of Florence), traditionally marking the end of the High Renaissance in Florence, but the instruments of republican government were firmly under the control of the Medici and their allies, save during the intervals after 1494 and 1527.
 Cosimo and Lorenzo de' Medici rarely held official posts but were the unquestioned leaders.
 Cosimo was highly popular among the citizenry, mainly for bringing an era of stability and prosperity to the town.
 One of his most important accomplishments was negotiating the Peace of Lodi with Francesco Sforza ending the decades of war with Milan and bringing stability to much of Northern Italy.
 Cosimo was also an important patron of the arts, directly and indirectly, by the influential example he set.